-- First, the snail, through its accessory boring organ, produces hydrochloric acid and enzymes which are instrumental in the process of ‘softening their preys shell.
+- First, the snail produces hydrochloric acid and enzymes through its accessory boring organ, which are instrumental in softening their preys shell.

-- The second mechanism then commences after the shell has been softened.
+- The second mechanism commences after the shell has softened.

-- The snail then scrapes off the softened shell a process that results in the creation of a beveled hole.
+- The snail then scrapes off the softened shell, a process that results in creating a beveled hole.

-- The carnivorous snail then extends its proboscis inside its prey and then scrapes its tissue and proceed to consume its prey alive.
+- The carnivorous snail then extends its proboscis inside its prey and then scrapes its tissue and proceeds to consume its prey alive.

 When Do Snails Eat?

 Snails are nocturnal feeders meaning they prefer dining at night as opposed to during the day when they are at risk of drying out because of the harsh temperatures and light.

 How Often Snails Eat?

 Snails eat once per day, and this is often at night.
 In some instances, they feed on rainy days.